tytydraco/yessleep/out/The_Rattle_of_Rain.md

 But the tips of the roots that had circled his leg were now slithering towards me, and instinct took over.

-I fell backwards into the mud, struggled backwards as the root-ends nipped at my ankles, and barely managed to get away in time.
+I fell backwards into the mud and crawled away as quickly as I could, barely managing to escape the root-ends nipping at my ankles.
 By the time I stood back up, Eric was almost waist deep in the earth, screaming out in pain.

 “FUCK!
 MAKE IT STOP!!
 PLEASE MAKE IT STO-“

 *CRACK.*

 His femur had now snapped, and the portion of his body that was still visible tilted suddenly to one side.
 He was sinking slowly into the ground at an angle, the roots of the tree now wrapping themselves around his torso.
-He was crying, whimpering, looking out at the two of us in pure fear.
+He was looking out at the two of us in pure fear.

-Hannah was sobbing hysterically — making small motions to get closer and then backing away again, as the roots were trying to grasp her ankles as well.
+Hannah was crying hysterically — making small motions to get closer and then backing away again.
+The roots were moving towards her as well.

 I was jumping left and right, trying to find any way possible to approach.
 Eric’s arm was reaching out to me in one last-ditch effort to be saved, but it was no use.
 There was no safe ground.